Fried chicken: Description

 Fried chicken has been described as being "crunchy" and "juicy", as well as "crispy".
 The dish has also been called "spicy" and "salty".
 Occasionally, fried chicken is also topped with chili like paprika, or hot sauce to give it a spicy taste.
 This is especially common in fast food restaurant chains such as KFC.
 The dish is traditionally served with mashed potatoes, gravy, macaroni and cheese, coleslaw, corn or biscuits.

 The dish is renowned for being greasy, especially when coming from fast food outlets.
-It has even been reported that some of those who enjoy eating the food limit themselves to eating it only a certain number of times a year, to keep their fat intake reasonably low.
 Out of the various parts of the animal used in fried chicken, the wings generally tend to contain the most fat, with almost 40 g of fat for every 100 g.
 However, the average whole fried chicken contains only around 12% fat, or 12 g per every 100 g.
 100 g of fried chicken generally contains around 240 calories of energy.